ros-controls/ros2_control_demos/r6bot/README.md

   return CallbackReturn::SUCCESS;
 }
 ```
 The `update` method is part of the main control loop.
 Since the method is part of the realtime control loop, the realtime constraint must be enforced.
-The controller should read from its state interfaces and reference and calculate a control command.
-Normally, the reference is access via a ROS 2 subscriber.
+The controller should read from its state interfaces, read its reference and calculate a control output.
+Normally, the reference is accessed via a ROS 2 subscriber.
 Since the subscriber runs on the non-realtime thread, a realtime buffer is used to a transfer the message to the realtime thread.
-The realtime buffer is eventually pointer to a ROS message with a mutex that guarantees thread safety and that the realtime thread is never blocked.
-The calculated control command should then be written to the command interface, which will in turn control the hardware.
+The realtime buffer is eventually a pointer to a ROS message with a mutex that guarantees thread safety and that the realtime thread is never blocked.
+The calculated control output should then be written to the command interface, which will in turn control the hardware.
 ```c++

 controller_interface::return_type update(const rclcpp::Time &time, const rclcpp::Duration &period){